 Mile 35- Follow sidewalk and turn left at Perry Road in FWB.
 Perry Road takes you to 98.
 Ber careful with the bridge construction.

 Mile 36.8- turn left into the Elks Lodge parking lot and look for the ZARZAUR LAW FIRM finish line.

 Make sure cars see you before running in front of them on side streets.
 Cars will look left and turn right without seeing you, so make sure you are visible to them.

 There are three locations where you will run across a road with oncoming traffic.
 The first is just south of the airport (around mile 26) where you will cross the overpass entrance for cars going to Crestview.
 Those cars will be traveling in the 55-60 mph range so make sure you have time to make it.
 The other two are located on Perry Road where one lane of oncoming traffic will merge right.
 You will cross both of these in a 100-yard area.

 Please text or call me (850-830-6179) if there is an issue or if you have to drop out.
-I will run three miles during the race but someone will have my phone and answer calls.
+I will run two miles during the race but someone will have my phone and answer calls.

 There will be turn signs at all turns with the exception of Perry Road.